erivlis/erivlis/README.md

 - MappingTools
 - networkx-graphql

-I'd Appreiciate feedback if you tried using them.
+I'd appreciate feedback if you tried using them.

 <!--
 **erivlis/erivlis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.